sietflo/veritas-ai/README.md

 # Veritas//AI — ATS Resume Scanner & AI Coach

-Veritas//AI is a modern, microservice-based web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+Veritas//AI is a modern web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
 The application parses a user's resume (PDF) and compares it against a specific job description using a hybrid matching approach (Lexical ML + Generative AI) to provide accurate scores and actionable feedback.

 ## 🚀 Live Demo
 * **Frontend:** [https://ai-veritas-job.vercel.app/]